Make small changes to your diet

 Choose bland, starchy foods that are easy on the stomach such as dry toast or a bagel, crackers, pretzels, plain rice or noodles, or digestive cookies.

 If you are able to keep the bland foods down, gradually add protein to your choices such as toast with peanut butter, a tuna or chicken sandwich, and cooked eggs.

 Foods to avoid when nauseous

-Avoid spicy, sweet, greasy and fried foods.
-They are harder on your stomach.
+Only avoid spicy, sweet, greasy and fried foods if they are harder on your stomach.